 Some of you readers are aware that I have been working as a Telescope Operator at the George Observatory at Brazos Bend State Park.
 There are three domed instruments that are open to the public for viewing on Saturday nights – weather permitting.
 I get to operate the smallest to these — a 14 inch Schmidt Cassegrain instrument.
 For non-Astronomy Nerds, the 14 inch number refers to the diameter of the mirror that is inside the big, black tube.

-BTW: Brazos Bend State Park, where the George Observatory is locate, has been closed for flooding until early July.
-SO, this activity of mine is “on hold”.
+BTW: Brazos Bend State Park, where the George Observatory is located, was closed for flooding until early July.
+It re-opened just briefly but is now closed for long-overdue renovation.
+So, this activity of mine is “on hold”.
+I volunteered over at the Museum of Natural History – more about that later

 We might have forty or more visitors on an average night, but even so there are occasional intervals when I can make some photographs.
 There was one night when the atmospheric conditions made the “seeing” miserable, but I still managed to catch some images of Saturn.
 Most detail of the planet and rings was lost, but a couple of satellites were captured in one long time-exposure where the planet and rings were overexposed.
 You might need to zoom to see the moons.